nf-core/eager/docs/usage.md

 #### `--metagenomic_tool`

 Specify which taxonomic classifier to use.
-There are two options avaliable:
+There are two options available:

 * `kraken` with [Kraken2](https://ccb.jhu.edu/software/kraken2)
 * `malt` : more can be seen in the [MALT documentation](http://ab.inf.uni-tuebingen.de/data/software/malt/download/manual.pdf)